 The development of children’s spoken language underpins all of their learning and development.

 Children’s back-and-forth interactions are effective from an early age.
 They establish the foundations for language and cognitive development.
 The number and quality of the conversations they have with adults and peers throughout the day in a language rich environment are crucial.

 Having conversations together is key.
 Our staff comment on what the children are interested in or doing, and echo back what they say with new enriching vocabulary.
 Practitioners will build children's language effectively by involving them in a conversation.

 Reading frequently to children helps to grow their vocabulary and listening skills.
 We read lots of stories and engage them actively in these, along with non-fiction books, rhymes, and poems.
 We then offer them extensive opportunities to use and embed new vocabulary in a range of contexts like writing and talking.
 This allows the children to thrive and enjoy exploring the new words they are learning.

-Our small group time in Nursery focuses around this area of learning providing daily opportunities to share news, stories and play language rich games.
+Our small group time in Nursery focusses around this area of learning providing daily opportunities to share news, stories and play language rich games.
 In Reception there are these opportunities as well as a time to tell their own stories which they can act out with the class.
 We build a bank of ‘wow’ words that we can use.

 Through conversation, story telling and role-play, children share their ideas.
 With support and modelling from our skilled practitioners, and sensitive questioning that invites them to elaborate, children become comfortable using a rich range of vocabulary and language structures.